Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Discussion

-We found that a beta-binomial prior with $\alpha = 1$ and $\beta \in \{K, {K \choose 2}\}$ as well as a Dirichlet process prior with $\alpha < 1$ adequately control the familywise error rate, while a uniform prior and using only pairwise Bayes factors, unsurprisingly, do not.
-We also found that the method proposed by \textcite{westfall1997bayesian} compares favorably in terms of error control but not in terms of power.
+We found that a beta-binomial prior with $\alpha = 1$ and $\beta \in \{K, \binom{K}{2}\}$ as well as a Dirichlet process prior with $\alpha = \nicefrac{1}{H_{K-1}}$ adequately control the familywise error rate, while the \reviseAS{Dirichlet process} with the specification proposed by \textcite{gopalan1998bayesian}, the uniform prior, and uncorrected pairwise Bayes factors do not.
+We also found that the method proposed by \textcite{westfall1997bayesian} compares favorably in terms of error control but not in terms of statistical power.
 While we have focused on a posterior probability threshold of $0.50$ (i.e., a Bayes factor of 1), other thresholds will naturally impact the trade-off between the two types of errors.
-Importantly, and in contrast to conventional adjustments for multiple comparisons \parencite[e.g.,][]{westfall1997bayesian, jeffreys1961theory}, specifying a prior over the partitions allows inferences over all possible (in)equalities.
-This means that researchers can use the methods we provide to assess not only the probability of pairwise (in)equalities --- as is common in standard post-hoc tests for, say, ANOVA --- but in fact can make probabilistic statements over any set of (in)equalities they wish to assess.
-Similarly, the outlined approach also allows for model-averaging, which as we have seen in the applications yields shrinkage of the groups towards each other.
-Using a prior over partitions further avoids violations of transitivity, i.e. claiming for example that $\mu_1 \neq \mu_3$ while both $\mu_1 = \mu_2$ and $\mu_2 = \mu_3$.
+Importantly, and in contrast to conventional adjustments for multiple comparisons \parencite[e.g.,][]{westfall1997bayesian, jeffreys1961theory}, specifying a prior over the partitions allows inferences over all possible \reviseAS{equality constraints}.
+This means that researchers can use the methods we provide to assess not only the probability of pairwise \reviseAS{equality constraints} --- as is common in standard post-hoc tests for, say, ANOVA --- but in fact can make probabilistic statements over any set of \reviseAS{equality constraints} they wish to assess. \reviseAS{As illustrated by our reanalysis of PISA data, in contrast to frequentist multiple comparison adjustment methods that rely on post-hoc tests, the Bayesian method outlined in this paper can yield an informative clustering of population means that respects transitivity.} Similarly, the outlined approach also allows for model-averaging, which as we have seen in the applications yields shrinkage of the groups towards each other. \reviseAStwo{Future research may wish to study the effects of assigning a prior to the hyperparameters of the Dirichlet process and beta-binomial priors \parencite[cf.][]{miller2018mixture, ascolani2023clustering}}.